jessicablank/bdd-to-md/README.md

 # bdd-to-md

-This cli tool scans specifed folder for BDD feature spec files, written in Gherkin, and generates a markdown file out of them.
+This cli tool scans for BDD feature spec files, written in Gherkin, and generates a markdown file out of them.
+Note this is converting the gherkin file itself and not the test output.

 ## Dependencies

-The package defines `gherkin` as a peer-dependency, so you need to install it separately in your project.
+`npm i` to install dependencies.

 ## Usage